Can Celtic end their Livingston curse?

 Three managers foiled in five meetings

-Since Livingston's return to the top flight in 2018, three different Celtic manager have tried and failed to emerge from the Lions' den with victory.
+Since Livingston's return to the top flight in 2018, three different Celtic managers have tried and failed to emerge from the Lions' den with victory.

 In those five meetings, Celtic have drawn three and lost two.
 Livingston have kept the visitors scoreless three times.